-Financing Activities.
-Cash used in financing activities was \$42.8 million in 2012, compared to cash provided by financing activities of \$0.6 million in 2011 and cash used in financing activities of \$19.4 million in 2010.
-The excess cash provided by operations over cash used in investing activities in 2012 was used to pay down borrowings under our revolving credit facility and to purchase \$5 million of our common stock.
+Cash used in financing activities was \$42.8 million in 2012.
+The excess cash provided by operations over cash used in investing activities in 2012 was used to pay down borrowings under our revolving credit facility and to fund the purchase of 380,777 shares of our common stock for \$5 million.

-During 2011, cash provided by additional borrowings along with cash provided by operating activities was used to finance our acquisitions of the Engine Controls business of BLD Products, Ltd. and Forecast Trading Corporation, finance our capital expenditures, repurchase \$12.3 million principal amount of our 15% convertible subordinated debentures and purchase \$4.1 million of our common stock pursuant to our \$5 million stock repurchase program.
+Cash provided by financing activities was \$0.6 million in 2011.
+During 2011, cash provided by additional borrowings along with cash provided by operating activities was used to finance our acquisitions of the Engine Controls business of BLD Products, Ltd. and Forecast Trading Corporation, finance our capital expenditures, repurchase \$12.3 million principal amount of our 15% convertible subordinated debentures and to fund the purchase of 322,250 shares of our common stock for \$4.1 million.
 In addition, during 2011 we received \$2.6 million of proceeds from the exercise of stock options.